 Step 3: Calculate Your Truck’s Payload Capacity

-Remember, payload capacity is the amount of stuff your truck can safely carry after you’ve filled the tank with gas.
+Remember, payload capacity is the amount of stuff your truck can safely carry after you’ve filled the tank with gas, like a Kayak or Refrigerator.
 Payload capacity can be determined by an easy calculation.
 Simply subtract your truck’s curb weight from the GVWR to get the payload capacity.
 For example, say your truck’s GVWR is 7050 lbs and your truck’s curb weight is 4500 lbs.
 Its load capacity would be 2550 lbs.
 Whatever the payload capacity is, don’t exceed it.
 That’s the amount of weight your pickup truck can safely carry.

 It depends on how big the truck is and how heavy it is to lift.
 Lifting a 4,000lbs truck (with 400-lb plate) will weigh roughly 1,000lbs.
 Adding a 1,000lb tank (with 400lb plate) would increase the payload weight by only 100lbs.
 On the other hand, lifting a 5,000lbs truck (with 500-lb plate) will increase the payload to 4,000lbs, but it will also take up more room on the trailer.
 The extra space taken up by the tank will require an additional 5 to 6 square feet to be added to the frame to accommodate the tank.
 Therefore the storage space on the truck is reduced.